python-sdbus/python-sdbus/docs/general.rst

 ++++++++++++++++++++++++++

-Most object methods that take a bus as a parameter will use a default bus connection if a bus object is not explicitly passed.
+Most object methods that take a bus as a parameter will use a thread-local default bus connection if a bus object is not explicitly passed.

 Session bus is default bus when running as a user and system bus otherwise.